Maurice Greene (composer)

 Maurice Greene (12 August 1696 – 1 December 1755) was an English composer and organist.
+He was an admirer and friend of George Frideric Handel.

-Biography
+Biography and works

-Born in London, the son of a clergyman, Greene became a choirboy at St Paul's Cathedral under Jeremiah Clarke and Charles King.
+He was born in London, the son of a cleric, Thomas Green(e) (1648–1720) who was a chaplain of the Chapel Royal, and his wife Mary Shelton (d.
+1722).
+He became a choirboy at St Paul's Cathedral under Jeremiah Clarke and Charles King.
 He studied the organ under Richard Brind, and after Brind died, Greene became organist at St Paul's.

-With the death of William Croft in 1727, Greene became organist at the Chapel Royal, and in 1730 he became Professor of Music at Cambridge University.
+With the death of William Croft in 1727, Greene became organist at the Chapel Royal, and in 1730 he became Professor of Music at the University of Cambridge.
 In 1735 he was appointed Master of the King's Musick.
 At his death, Greene was working on the compilation Cathedral Music, which his student and successor as Master of the King's Musick, William Boyce, was to complete.
 Many items from that collection are still used in Anglican services today.

-He wrote very competent music in the style prevalent in Georgian England, particularly longer Verse Anthems.
-His acknowledged masterpiece, Lord, let me know mine end, is a representative example.
-Greene sets a text full of pathos using a polyphonic texture over a continuous instrumental walking bass, with a particularly effective treble duet in the middle of the work.
-Both this section and the end of the anthem contain superb examples of the Neapolitan sixth chord.
-His organ voluntaries - published only some years after his death - are closer to Thomas Roseingrave in style than, say, John Stanley or William Boyce, and are more contrapuntal than melodic.
-They display a more reflective and profound character, and do not specify manuals or stops as do later contemporaries.
+Greene wrote in the prevailing Georgian England, particularly longer verse anthems, of which Lord, Let Me Know Mine End, is a representative example.
+In it, Greene sets the text using a polyphonic texture over a continuous instrumental walking bass, with an effective treble duet in the middle of the work.
+Both this section and the end of the anthem contain examples of the Neapolitan sixth chord.
+His organ voluntaries — published only some years after his death — are closer to Thomas Roseingrave in style than, say, John Stanley or William Boyce, and are more contrapuntal than melodic.
+They do not specify manuals or stops, unlike later contemporaries such as Bennett, Boyce and Stanley.
 Instances of 'false relation' can be heard frequently in these works.
+Chromaticism is also common in the voluntaries.

-He died in 1755 aged 59 and was initially buried at St Olave Old Jewry.
+Greene died in 1755 aged 59 and was initially buried at St Olave Old Jewry.
 On the church's demolition in 1887, he was reburied in St Paul's Cathedral.